EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 **Complete the following steps to view multi-index table data:**

-1. Log in to EOSIO Testnet and navigate to **Blockchain Accounts** from the top navigation menu.
+1. Log in to [EOSIO Testnet](https://testnet.eos.io/user#login) and navigate to **Blockchain Accounts** from the top navigation menu.

    ![bc account](./images/bcaccount-nav.png)
-2. Select the blockchain account that has a smart contract loaded from the drop-down.
+2. Select the blockchain account that has a smart contract deployed from the drop-down.

    ![SM Upload](./images/mit-1.png)
 3. Click on the **Account Name**.